bithabib/flash_ssd_simulator_web/README.md

 # Web-Based Flash SSD Simulator: Exploring the Inner Workings of Solid-State Drives
 Welcome to the Flash SSD Simulator!
 This simulator allows you to experience the inner workings of a flash-based Solid-State Drive (SSD) right from your web browser.
 Whether you're a student studying computer architecture or a curious tech enthusiast, this simulator provides a hands-on understanding of the key operations and concepts related to flash SSDs.

+## Enjoy the Simulation
+Click [here](https://schoolofthought.tech/templates/flash_memory.html) to dive into the Flash SSD Simulation and explore its interactive features.
+Gain insights into the intricate processes and components involved in the operation of a Flash SSD.

 ## Read:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Upload a file to the simulator and observe the read operation in action.
 Gain insights into how the SSD retrieves data from the flash memory cells and transfers it to the system.